popupcad/popupcad.github.io/_docs/linux_setup.md

 git pull
 {% endhighlight %}

-1.  add popupcad directory to PYTHONPATH:
+1. Add popupcad directory to PYTHONPATH:

 {% highlight bash %}
 echo "export PYTHONPATH=\$PYTHONPATH:~/popupcad" >> ~/.bashrc
 {% endhighlight %}

 1. Run popupCAD

   From the terminal, navigate to the popupcad directory and type:

 {% highlight bash %}
-python popupcad.py
+python3 popupcad.py
 {% endhighlight %}

   Or run using spyder a wonderful GUI for editing and debugging python programs.
 Open spyder in the program menu or by typing from the terminal:

 {% highlight bash %}
-spyder
-{% endhighlight %}

-      or straight from the command line:

-{% highlight bash %}
 spyder3
 {% endhighlight %}

-      - from there you can navigate to the popupcad directory and open popupcad.py.
+  1. From there you can navigate to the popupcad directory and open popupcad.py.
-      - hit f5 to run.
+  1. Hit f5 to run.

 <!--
 Option: python2 install: